Anivice/Sysdarft/doc/Sysdarft.md

   0xFFFF:0x1000       0xFFFF:0x0FF8       0xFFFF:0x0000
 ```

-When a value is popped from the stack, the `%SP` is increased and the stack grows back up,
+When a value is pushed onto the stack, `%SP` is decreased (since the stack grows upward),
-freeing the space in the process.
+and the value is stored at the new address.

 ```
    (Stack End)    (Stack Pointer After Pop)                      (Stack Base)